dittm/shakespeare-and-co/README.md

 4. **Network Analysis of Borrowing Activity**
    - **All Books:**
-     - Examines the overall borrowing activity in the library.
+     - Examines the overall borrowing activity of any title among author-members in the library.
      - Includes computations of network metrics such as centrality and clustering.
    - **Author-Member Books Only:**
-     - Focuses exclusively on borrowing patterns for books authored by the author-members.
+     - Focuses exclusively on borrowing patterns among author-members for books authored by the author-members.
      - Provides network metrics specific to this subset.
+   - Additionally, bipartite graphs for both subgroups are created to visualize the borrowing activity among author-members by including borrowed titles.

 These analyses collectively aim to illuminate the cultural and social dynamics that characterized the lending practices and interpersonal relationships of early twentieth-century literary communities.